 Alongside her consultancy work, Rachel carries out independent research projects focusing on bats.

-Building on from her masters thesis in 2020, Rachel is currently looking at sexual size dimorphism in UK bats and how foraging habitat type and foraging strategy may drive size dimorphism.
-June 2022 will see her second year of static detector monitoring in 20 woodlands across England to look at the immediate impacts of woodland coppicing and management on bat species diversity and levels of activity in a before/after comparison study.
-The equipment for this latter project was kindly funded by the People’s Trust for Endangered Species.
+She is currently working on a research project looking at the impacts of woodland coppicing on bat species diversity and levels of activity, in a before/after comparison study involving 15 woodlands across England.
+The equipment for this study was kindly funded by the People’s Trust for Endangered Species.

 - J.W.
 Pearce-Higgins, L.H.
 Antao, R.E.
 Bates, K.M.
 Bowgen, C.D.
 Bradshaw, S.J.
 Duffield, C. Ffoulkes, A.M.A.
 Franco, J. Geschke, R.D.
 Gregory, M.J.
 Harley, J.A.
 Hodgso, R.L.M.
 Jenkin, V. Kapos, K.M.
 Maltby, O. Watts, S.G.
 Willis, M.D.
 Morecroft (2022).
 A framework for climate change adaptation indicators for the natural environment.
 Ecological Indicators, 136 (2022) https://doi.org/10.1016/j.ecolind.2022.108690